JeremyTygh/Develop-in-Swift-Fundamentals/README.md

 ### Apple Pie Game
 ###### A simple word-guessing game, in which each player has a limited number of turns to guess the letters in a word.
 Each incorrect guess results in an apple falling off the tree.
 The player wins by guessing the word correctly before all the apples are gone.
 (Developed exclusivley for the iPad)
 ###### Intended as an exercise in utilizing the mechanisms provided by the UIKit framework for managing the flow of the app.
-Also serves as a review of the mangaement of the position and size of views and controls using Auto Layout and stack views.
+Also serves as a review for managing the position and size of views and controls using Auto Layout and stack views.

 <img src="https://user-images.githubusercontent.com/55996049/103301936-73d07a80-49d0-11eb-8b44-1f6c70cf9d46.png" width="350">